History of the Ming dynasty: The role of eunuchs

 Tianqi era teacups, from the Nantoyōsō Collection in Japan; the Tianqi Emperor was heavily influenced and largely controlled by the eunuch Wei Zhongxian (1568–1627).

-It was said that the Hongwu Emperor forbade eunuchs to learn how to read or engage in politics.
+The Hongwu Emperor forbade eunuchs to learn how to read or engage in politics.
 Whether or not these restrictions were carried out with absolute success in his reign, eunuchs in the Yongle era and after managed huge imperial workshops, commanded armies, and participated in matters of appointment and promotion of officials.
 The eunuchs developed their own bureaucracy that was organized parallel to but was not subject to the civil service bureaucracy.
 Not all eunuchs worked inside the palace; Zheng He and Yishiha were admirals.
 Although there were several dictatorial eunuchs throughout the Ming, such as Wang Zhen, Wang Zhi, and Liu Jin, excessive tyrannical eunuch power did not become evident until the 1590s when the Wanli Emperor increased their rights over the civil bureaucracy and granted them power to collect provincial taxes.
 Complaints about eunuchs abusing their powers of taxation, as well as tales of sexual predations and occult practices, surface in popular culture works such as Zhang Yingyu's "The Book of Swindles" (ca. 1617).

 The eunuch Wei Zhongxian (1568–1627) dominated the court of the Tianqi Emperor and had his political rivals tortured to death, mostly the vocal critics from the faction of the "Donglin Society".
 He ordered temples built in his honor throughout the Ming Empire, and built personal palaces created with funds allocated for building the previous emperor's tombs.
 His friends and family gained important positions without qualifications.
 Wei also published a historical work lambasting and belittling his political opponents.
-The instability at court came right as natural calamity, pestilence, rebellion, and foreign invasion came to a peak.
-Although the Chongzhen Emperor had Wei dismissed from court—which led to Wei's suicide shortly after—the problem with court eunuchs persisted until the dynasty's collapse less than two decades later.
+Constant changes at court became the norm, and there was also an intensification of natural disasters, epidemics, rebellions, and foreign invasions.
+Although the Chongzhen Emperor dismissed Wei, who later committed suicide, problems involving palace eunuchs persisted until the fall of the dynasty, which occurred less than twenty years later.